ogjayrussell/ogjayrussell/README.md

 ## 💼 Professional Experience

-- Finance Internship, Johnson & Johnson – MedTech (2023)
+- Finance Internship, Johnson & Johnson MedTech (2023)
-  - Project leads for projects involved in Finance and
-- Temp, [Previous Company Name] (Month Year - Month Year)
-  - Brief description of your role and achievements.
+  - Time spent mostly as a project lead to coordinate improvements in core CapEx processes.
+Ad hoc analysis on medical instrument data.
+- Temp, Avant (2021)
+  - Curated unique findings which gauged the interest of the underwriting team.
+- Operations Assistant, Hyper Anna (2021)
+  - Assigned to a diverse range of tasks that revolved around timely demands; from testing prototypes of the product to searching for sales opportunities.

 ## 🛠️ Skills